CDCgov/pynssp/docs/articles/anomaly_detection.md

 # Anomaly Detection

 ## Introduction
 In this tutorial, we describe how to perform anomaly detection and trend classification analysis using time series data from NSSP-ESSENCE.
-This vignette uses time series data from NSSP-ESSENCE data source for the CLI CC with CLI DD and Coronavirus DD v2 definition, limiting to ED visits (Has been Emergency = “Yes”).
+This tutorial uses time series data from NSSP-ESSENCE data source for the CLI CC with CLI DD and Coronavirus DD v2 definition, limiting to ED visits (Has been Emergency = “Yes”).

 We start this tutorial by loading the `pynssp` package.